The Truth About The “Church”

 Paul addresses another letter to “the saints who are at Ephesus”.
 (Ephesians 1:1) He could have said, “to the ekklesia which is at Ephesus”.
 It would have meant exactly the same thing.
 So this letter was written to the congregation of Christians who lived in the city of Ephesus.
 The letter to the Galatians was written to the entire assembly of saints who lived in the whole district of Galatia, not to just one congregation in one city.

 So the word “ekklesia” means the congregation, or the assembly of saved persons in any given location, and it also means ALL the saved, collectively as a whole.
 The word” church” actually comes from an entirely different Greek word.
 When it is used in our English New Testaments, it is actually a “mis-translation”.
 It’s an “incorrect translation”.
 The word “church” originally meant.. “the house belonging to the lord”.
 But the “lord” being referred to here wasn’t the Lord God, but it simply referred to a “lord” as a property owner, in other words, “the master of the house”.
 It’s very similar to the expression “the landlord”.
 So the word church did indeed originally refer to a building.
-It referred to the building that the “landlord” owned.
+It referred to the building, or the property that the “landlord” owned.

 The word was in common use long before the time of Christ, and it became typically used to refer to the “house”, or building, where pagan worshipers, worshipped their idols.
 The reason that it’s used in our English bibles as a “substitute” for the word “ekklesia”, is that by the time the bible began to be translated into English, the word had undergone a “transformation” of sorts, and was already being used rather “loosely” by the Roman Catholic church, and by the church of England, to mean the building where Christians met.
 People today go to great lengths to explain that the word “church” doesn’t refer to a building, but rather it refers to the Christians who make up the congregation.
 In reality, the word “church” shouldn’t be used at all, but rather the words “congregation” or “assembly” are the words that should be used.
 The word “ekklesia” does NOT mean “church”.
 It means the assembly of the “called out” of God.
 The “congregation” of God’s people.